 Enjoy the afternoon sun and head to Crescent Park.
-The linear path provides plenty of room for skating, and you’re bound to meet friends while you hit your stride.
+The linear path provides plenty of room for skating, jogging, or walking, and you’re bound to meet friends while you hit your stride.

 Visit the Lower 9th Ward Living Museum

 Explore the history of New Orleans' historic Lower 9th Ward pre-, during, and post-Hurricane Katrina.
 Admission is always free.

 Head to City Park for a plant sale

 Visit Longue Vue House & Gardens on Free Family Day

 Check out the beautiful grounds of Longue Vue on the first Sunday of every month.
 Louisiana families can stroll the gardens free of charge.

 Cool off with a trip to a NORD pool

 Go for a dip in a pool within the New Orleans Recreation Development network, free of charge.